perlang-org/perlang/docs/download/index.md

 ## Released versions

 There are currently no "released" version of Perlang in that sense.
 We don't feel that the language & tooling is mature even to the point where it would make sense to call the version "0.1.0".
-Hopefully this will change in the future, but there is currently not timeframe available for when this will happen.
+Hopefully this will change in the future, but there is currently no timeframe available for when this will happen.

 ## Automated snapshot builds